Vandivier/afterecon/content/2013-02-09-a-short-recommendation-and-defense-of-homeschooling.md

 ---
-title: "A Short Recommendation and Defense of Homeschooling"
+title: A Short Recommendation and Defense of Homeschooling
 date: 2013-02-09
 author: John Vandivier
 status: publish